LouieOHagan/CI-Milestone1-Project/README.md

 taking up too much room on the page.
 - Add cookies and/or Google Analytics to gather data about users who visit the site in order to maximise the effect of any digital marketing the organisation is doing.
+- Add back to top button that appears down the bottom right of the screen after scrolling down the page past the first section.

 ## Technologies Used